| | | |

 Olive Leaf Complex Throat Spray

 Olive Leaf Extract is what you get when you extract its unique molecule, oleuropein.
-This molecule can do wonderful things like help lower bad cholesterol and blood pressure!
+This molecule is said to do wonderful things like help lower bad cholesterol and blood pressure!

-I love this olive leaf complex throat spray not only for its health benefits but because it’s so minty so it feels GREAT on a sore throat so I keep it in my home!
-I’ll often use this remedy in the morning when I wake up and am feeling poorly.
+I love this olive leaf complex throat spray not only for its health benefits but because it’s so minty so it feels GREAT on a sore throat.
+I keep it in my home!
+I’ll often use this remedy in the morning when I wake up and am feeling poorly…or throughout the day or at night.
+Anytime, really.

 ACF